What is analytics?

 - Diagnostic analytics

 Diagnostic analytics answers the question “Why did something happen?”.
-It takes descriptive analytics a step further, using techniques such as data discovery, drill-down, and correlations to dive deeper into data and identify the root causes of events and behaviors.
+It takes descriptive analytics a step further, using techniques such as data discovery, drill-down, and correlations to dive deeper into data and identify the root causes of events and behaviours.

 - Predictive analytics

 Predictive analytics answers the question “What is likely to happen in the future?”.
-This branch of advanced analytics uses findings from descriptive and diagnostic analytics – along with sophisticated predictive modeling, machine learning, and deep learning techniques – to predict what will happen next.
+This branch of advanced analytics uses findings from descriptive and diagnostic analytics – along with sophisticated predictive modelling, machine learning, and deep learning techniques – to predict what will happen next.

 - Prescriptive analytics